zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 You now have inputs for filtering airports by proximity to a state.
 Next you will apply the filters using Dynamic Actions.

-## Task 4: Apply filters using Dynamic Actions
+## Task 4: Apply Filters using Dynamic Actions

 You next create the actions that are invoked when state and/or distance values are changed by the user.